St. James Theatre: Shubert operation

-Jujamcyn operation
+Jujamcyn and ATG operation

 By the 1950s, the Shuberts operated nearly half of all legitimate theaters in New York City, prompting the U.S. federal government to file an antitrust suit against the family.
 As part of a settlement made in February 1956, the Shuberts had to sell off some of their theaters.
 If the Shuberts did not sell the St. James within two years, they had to lease out either the St. James or the Imperial.
 In May 1956, a group headed by businessman Jerome S. Jennings offered the Shuberts $2.1 million for the St. James Theatre.
 The sale was finalized that July, when Minnesota Mining & Manufacturing president William L. McKnight and theatrical executive Samuel H. Schwartz agreed to buy the St. James for $1.75 million in cash.
 Schwartz was subsequently appointed president of the Jujamcyn Corporation, an entity formed to operate the theater.
 Li'l Abner continued to run during this time.